sojungko/axial-projects-lite/README.md

 npm start
 ```

-The app should now be running on `localhost:3000` in your browser.
+The app should run on `localhost:3000` in your browser.

 ## Comments
 For this challenge, I decided to use Angular 2 to prepare myself for the tech stack used at Axial.
 In-memory-web-api was implemented to simulate database connection.